s1gr4y/pl4tform/README.md

 ![thumbnail](README_imgs/game_beta_movingObjs.png)

 ### Current Features
-- Basic movement in the ground/air
+- Movement in the ground/air and on moving objects
 - Uses SAT algorithm and OBBs for collision detection
 - Movement physics response such as resistance and changed velocity on slopes

 ### To Be Implemented
 A TODO list, listed in order of importance and/or utility, top to bottom.
-1. Resolve player velocity in the advent of moving objects (including rotation) -partially resolved, needs fixing
+1. Resolve player velocity in the advent of moving objects (including rotation) -mostly resolved
 2. Coarse Grid for smart pre-check collision detection rather than check all objects
 3. Code Refactor with comments for clarity/efficiency (somewhat complete).